-Part 1: Identifying the hazards
+Part 1: Identifying the fire hazards

 Fires are common occurrences in commercial kitchens, with nearly half of these fires caused by the ignition of cooking materials and 90% spreading into into the kitchen hood or ductwork.
-Once a fire is in the duct it can move quickly, fuelled by grease and oil and igniting flammable materials outside the duct.
+Once a fire is in the duct it can move quickly, fueled by grease and oil and igniting flammable materials outside the duct.

 Such fires can spread rapidly to the rest of the building; they are difficult to locate and extinguish and can re-ignite remotely.
 Identifying and understanding the elements of a kitchen that represent a fire hazard are crucial first steps in reducing fire risk.